Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 ### Fixes
  - Bug fixes and telemetry imporevements
- - Call survey - validate survey data types.
+ - Call survey - validate survey data s.
 Throw validation error if there is unexpected elements in survey data.
  - Fixed broken regression bug due to Reaction Feature not being initialized in Lobby
  - Fix long delay for selectSpeaker and selectMicrophone API